 Surprisingly both sets performed very well.
 Only one colour from each set faded slightly under indirect sun light ( the colours that faded are marked with an x) after three months.

 At the modern set, that is the one that interests the most, only the cobalt like blue faded slightly.
 The rest of the colours even the red-pink one retained their saturation and colour strength.

-So I think that these colours are perfectly safe for use for sketching and painting on sketchbooks, and safe enough to be used on paintings that are going to be framed and hanged on room walls keeping always in mind that these paintings will have to be protected by a glass and not exposed to extreme natural light ( something that is a rule of course for retaining in a good condition all of your framed watercolour paintings regardless what kind of paints you use, professional or student grade).
+So I think that these colours are perfectly safe for use for sketching and painting on sketchbooks, and safe enough to be used on paintings that are going to be framed and hanged on room walls keeping always in mind that these paintings will have to be protected by a glass and not exposed to direct sun light ( something that is a rule of course for retaining in a good condition all of your framed watercolour paintings regardless what kind of paints you use, professional or student grade).